Rosuav/ThirdSquare/README.md

 Any time there is a touch on for an already-touched-on card, and any time that the card is probed and it's been more than a day since the touch on, the server will register a "presumed touch off".
-This is done as the "longest logical" journey from the touch-on point; it might be possible to travel further (esp on the trains - you could ride in and out all day), but a normal sane traveller would be unlikely to travel further than this.
-For buses and trams, this would be the end of the route; for railway stations...
-Houston, we have a problem.
+This is done as the "longest logical" journey from the touch-on point - the longest possible normal trip from there.
+Touches on platforms (railway stations) use a separate handler; see below.

 Terminology
 ===========